 Climate change protests, causing serious disruption on major routes in London, have moved into a second day.
 The protest, organised by new group Extinction Rebellion will be in Elephant and Castle until tomorrow.

-This non-violent protest is blocking the road for 7 minutes every 10 minutes or so, to make people realise the damages climate change is causing, hoping to gather everyone in this fight.
+This non-violent protest consists in blocking the road for 7 minutes every 10 minutes or so.
+Holding ‘NON-VIOLENT‘ signs, the group is trying to gather everyone in this fight.
 An Extinction Rebellion group from Germany will be joining the protest today.

 Reactions from Londoners affected by the protest were mixed.
 Some expressed support for the group.
 Journalist Saul Elbein said that “What they’ve been able to do with a small amount of people is quite impressive. and they managed to have quite an impact”.